enactjs/samples/pattern-graphql/README.md

-## Use Apollo with Enact and Github GraphqQL API
+## Use Apollo with Enact and GitHub GraphqQL API

 A sample application that demonstrates how to use GraphqQL with Enact components.
 It uses [Apollo Client](https://github.com/apollographql/apollo-client), (GraphqQL client.)